-The temporary management of proceeds follows the same logic as that of Green Bond financing, namely:
+The temporary management of proceeds8 for Green CPs and Green Deposits follows the same logic as that of Green Bond financing, namely:

-SNCF Group prohibits the allocation, even temporarily, of Green proceeds to non-eligible projects.
+SNCF Group prohibits the allocation, even temporarily, of Green proceeds to noneligible projects.
 Consequently, before final allocation to eligible assets, the group must justify, the maintenance in cash of an amount equivalent to the Green proceeds.